+Floors including sub-floors

+Repair category 1

-Floors including sub-floors Repair category 2 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-The sub-floor area was not inspectable however given the limited sub floor ventilation to the kitchen area due to vents being covered, a precautionary check of the property including solum and sub-floor area is recommended by a reputable timber/damp specialist contractor.
+Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.

 Internal joinery and kitchen fittings

 Repair category 1

 Notes Within the limitations of our inspection no significant defects were noted.